Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Research before you start.
-Spend 15 minutes per prospect before touch 1.
+- Research before you start — 15 minutes per prospect before touch 1.

-• This cadence works best when paired with a full outbound sales system.
+- Works best paired with a full outbound sales system.

 Cadence 2: Mid-Market Standard Cadence